Entanglement entropy of asymptotically flat non-extremal and extremal black holes with an island: Generalized entropy

 \subsubsection{Without island}

 Let us take a spacelike surface which ends at a reference point $ b_0 = (t_0, 0)$ in \cref{fig:2}.
 Then, the entanglement entropy can be calculated as

 and so one can obtain

-Note that $f(0)$ is singular for the Reissner-Nordstr\"om black hole so that the generalized entropy would be ill-defined in the extremal Reissner-Nordsrt\"om black hole.
-But it is regular for the Hayward black hole, which will be discussed later.
+Note that $f(0)$ is singular for the Reissner-Nordstr\"om black hole so that the generalized entropy becomes infinite.
+The infinite entropy in the extremal Reissner-Nordstr\"om black hole is also a consequence of the infinite proper distance of $[b_0,b_+]$.